devsteppe9/voting_app/README.md

 A simple distributed voting application orchestrated with Docker containers.

-This project is inspired by [Spring's docker samples](https://github.com/dockersamples/example-voting-app) and enhanced with Spring Boot and Kafka integration.
+This project is inspired by [Docker samples](https://github.com/dockersamples/example-voting-app) and enhanced with Spring Boot and Kafka integration.
 The application enables users to vote between two options and demonstrates a microservices architecture.

 ## Demo
 ![demonstration](https://github.com/devsteppe9/voting_app/blob/main/demo.gif)